Accounts payable is the money a company owes to its vendors or external vendors. It is the reverse of Accounts receivable.

 Employees generally submit expense reports for credit cards that are reviewed and approved by the managers.

 So when the AP team gets the expense reports, they are already approved, and no further review is required.

-However, for invoices, the AP team needs stakeholders to review and approve the invoice for payment.
+However, for invoices, the AP team needs stakeholders to review and approve the invoice for payment through accounts payable automation.

-Once the invoices are reviewed and approved, the next step is to pay the vendor.
+Once the invoices are reviewed and approved through your accounts payable automation system, the next step is to pay the vendor.